It's 2050 And This Is How We Stopped Climate Change

 "2050?
 It's a wonderful life!" says Daniel Hoornweg, another one of my guides to this zero-carbon world.
 He's a professor of energy systems at the University of Ontario Institute of Technology.
 Years ago, he wrote a big report on cities and climate change for the World Bank.

 He also can describe this new city, and how it took shape.
 Local governments created it, he says.
-First, they gave people new ways to get around: Subways, bike lanes, buses and streetcars.
+First, they gave people new ways to get around: subways, bike lanes, buses and streetcars.

 But along with those carrots, there was also a stick.
 Cities took control of the precious real estate known as "roads" and started charging for the right to use them.
 "Maybe the most powerful thing that got us here, is [that] we got the pricing right," he says.
 "So, you want an autonomous vehicle?
 Bless your heart, but it costs you more to drive that autonomous vehicle on the road by yourself.
 If you ride-share, it's a little bit less."

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.